 30.)
 Franklin Library.
 Story times during the week and numerous other activities for toddlers, preschoolers, and students during the week and on the weekends.

 31.)
 South Des Moines Sculpture Park.

 32.)
 The Sculpture Park

 39.)
 Feeding ducks.
-Resthaven Cemetery (WDM) has actual ducks, Glendale Cemetery (DM) has geese.
-They attack….just an fyi from our most recent experience.
+Resthaven Cemetery (West Des Moines) has actual ducks, Glendale Cemetery (Des Moines) has geese.

 40.)
 Sledding at Waveland Golf Course.
 Best.
 Sledding.
 Hills.
 EVER.

 41.)
 Breakfast at Hy-Vee.
 Kid friendly, cheap, and gives no excuses for putting off grocery shopping.

 42.)
 A play at the Des Moines Playhouse

 45.)
 The Iowa Children’s Museum.
 This is in Iowa City, but so worth the two-hour drive.

 46.)
 The Learning Post.
 This place has amazingly cool and educational toys and products to choose from.